meedan/check-slack-bot/README.md

 # Check Slack Bot

 This is a Slack bot for Check.
-It should reply to message that contain one or more Check URLs and display a preview of it as a Slack message, with interaction buttons.
+It should reply to messages that contain one or more Check URLs and display a preview of it as a Slack message, with interaction buttons.

 ## Diagram

-The diagram below shows the proposed architecture for this bot (a serverless structure on AWS), where each component is numbered with a white circle.
+The diagram below shows the architecture for this bot (a serverless structure on AWS), where each component is numbered with a white circle.
 The yellow circles show how it works.
 More details on the sections below.

 ![Diagram](diagram.png?raw=true "Diagram")